google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Added copyright notices and other GPL required entries to the user interface

 Fixes:
+- clip urls were not resolved correctly if the HTML page URL had a query string starting with a question mark (http://flowplayer.org/forum/8/14016#post-14016)
+- Fixed context menu for with IE (commercial version)
+- a cuepoint at time zero was fired several times
+- screen is now arranged correctly even when only bottom or top is defined for it in the configuration
 - Fixed context menu for with IE (commercial version)
 - a cuepoint at time zero was fired several times
 - screen is now arranged correctly even when only bottom or top is defined for it in the configuration